The best photographers and cinematographers use depth of field knowledge for precise control over their images.

 Lens filters can help you control your depth of field in specific instances.
 This is most useful in those rare moments when you have too much light, but you don’t want to stop down.

-If you are shooting a scene in particularly harsh, bright light, but you still want to get an image with a shallow depth of field, consider using a neutral-density filter to decrease the light intensity.
+If you are planning on shooting a scene in particularly harsh, bright light, but you still want to get an image with a shallow depth of field, consider using a neutral-density filter to decrease the light intensity.

 This will help you keep images appropriately exposed despite having the relatively wide aperture that gives you the shallow look you desire.